tunasakar/modbus-simulator/SECURITY.md

 ### WebSocket Security
 - WebSocket connections are only accepted from the same origin
 - All data transmitted via WebSocket is validated and sanitized
-- Rate limiting is implemented to prevent DoS attacks
 - Invalid messages are logged and connections are terminated if necessary

 ### Input Validation
 - All Modbus parameters are validated against predefined ranges
 - Function codes are restricted to supported values
-- Input sanitization is performed on all user-provided data
-- Range validation is enforced for sensor values

 ### Data Safety
 - No sensitive data is stored or transmitted
 - All data is ephemeral and exists only in memory
 - No permanent storage is implemented
-- Auto-refresh mechanism prevents memory leaks

 ### Network Security
-- CORS policies are properly configured
 - Only required ports are exposed
-- WebSocket connections are monitored for abuse
-- Rate limiting is implemented on all endpoints

 ### Best Practices
 1. Keep all dependencies up to date